eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Android
 Add-on was removed by Mozilla from [add-on store (AMO)](https://addons.mozilla.org).\
-Current installations (by custom collection in Firefox Beta/Nightly or Firefox-clone) will stay active, but with no more updates.
+Current installations (by custom collection in Firefox Beta/Nightly or Firefox-fork) will stay active, but with no more updates.

+Firefox-fork [Iceraven](https://github.com/fork-maintainers/iceraven-browser) v2.13.2+ can still install a xpi-file though (add-on updates automatically).\
+You can install/update Iceraven manually or use the app [FFUpdater](https://github.com/Tobi823/ffupdater)

+The experimental Mozac/GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can also install/sideload a xpi-file by url (Settings > Advanced settings > Sideload XPI).

-There is still an elaborate workaround for regular Firefox (or Beta/Clone) though:
+There is still an elaborate workaround for regular Firefox (or Beta/fork) though:
 * install an old version of Firefox (like v68.11.0 from [archive.mozilla.org](https://archive.mozilla.org/pub/mobile/releases/68.11.0/) or [apkmirror.com](https://www.apkmirror.com/apk/mozilla/firefox/firefox-68-11-0-release)); first you have to remove your current Firefox app.\
-Specifically for the add-on you can also use Firefox Beta or a Firefox clone like [Fennec F-Droid](https://f-droid.org/packages/org.mozilla.fennec_fdroid) where you can [set a custom add-on collection](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly) (for amo-listed add-ons); again first install an old version of [Firefox Beta v68.7](https://www.apkmirror.com/apk/mozilla/firefox-beta/firefox-beta-68-7-release) or [Fennec F-droid  v68.11.0](https://www.apkmirror.com/apk/mozilla/fennec-f-droid/fennec-f-droid-68-11-0-release)
+Specifically for the add-on you can also use Firefox Beta or a Firefox-fork like [Fennec F-Droid](https://f-droid.org/packages/org.mozilla.fennec_fdroid) where you can [set a custom add-on collection](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly) (for amo-listed add-ons); again first install an old version of [Firefox Beta v68.7](https://www.apkmirror.com/apk/mozilla/firefox-beta/firefox-beta-68-7-release) or [Fennec F-droid  v68.11.0](https://www.apkmirror.com/apk/mozilla/fennec-f-droid/fennec-f-droid-68-11-0-release)
 * download add-on's xpi-file (custom version if you want to use custom sites) from [releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases) and install/open in Firefox (from downloads)
 * now you can update Firefox to the latest version
 * add-on will stay active & automatically updates to the latest version

-The experimental Mozac/GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can also install/sideload a xpi-file by url (Settings > Advanced settings > Sideload XPI).

 Or install a [cloned amo-version](https://www.google.com/search?q=bypass+paywalls+clean+addons.mozilla.org+-lee) in Firefox for Android 120+.

-Or switch to [Kiwi browser (Chromium)](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters)
+Or switch to [Kiwi browser (Chromium)](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters) (much less supported sites).

 #### Chrome/Chromium
 Visit the [Chrome repository](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) of Bypass Paywall Clean.